atenfyr/abigstick/README.md

 ## Handguns
 - Wooden Stickgun - 50 Wood (Made at a Work Bench)
 - Demonite Stickgun - 15 Demonite Bars, 50 Wood (Made at an Anvil)
+- Crimtane Stickgun - 15 Crimtane Bars, 50 Wood (Made at an Anvil)
 - Hellstone Stickgun - 15 Hellstone Bars, 50 Wood (Made at an Anvil)
 - Adamantite Stickgun - 12 Adamantite Bars, 50 Wood (Made at a Mythril or Orichalcum Anvil)
 - Titanium Stickgun - 12 Titanium Bars, 50 Wood (Made at a Mythril or Orichalcum Anvil)